GabrielBortolote/bix/README.md

-# PIPELINE DATA WITH PYTHON
+# Pipeline data with Pandas

+## Challenge description

 The technical challenge will consist of solving the following problem.
 We have three data sources with the following information: